sgost/contentconcepts-data/services/content_writing/index.md

         back to the customer.
       themeColor: "#FFABAB"
 faq:
-  title: Copywriting - FAQ
+  title: Content Writing - FAQ
   questions:
     - id: 1
-      question: What type of manuscripts do you edit in Copywriting?
+      question: What type of manuscripts do you edit in Content Writing?
       answer:
         We edit all types of academic documents across all subject areas.
 We have editors for all subjects across the US, UK and India for better